hailenwashere/climatecourt/README.md

 We all bargain with ourselves when it comes to the climate:

-* *"Two separate Amazon orders...but they’ll probably ship in the same box.”*
+* *"I'll go get lunch at the Ackerman Student Union today, even though I have some vegetables that might go bad soon...”*
-* *“I’ll take the car to the gym - leg day starts after I park.”*
+* *“I’ll take the car to the gym - leg day starts after I park!”*

-Those private negotiations inspired Climate Court—an anonymous space that swaps inner guilt for public judgment.
-By mixing humor with accountability we lower the barrier to honest climate talk and turn **eco-anxiety** into constructive reflection.
+Despite efforts to be sustainable, we often compromise these efforts when it comes to our own priorities.
+Those private negotiations inspired Climate Court — an anonymous space that swaps inner guilt for public judgment.
+By mixing humor with accountability we lower the barrier to honest climate talk and turn **ignorance** of these guilty pleasures into **constructive reflection**.

 ---